-The NET broker contracts with individual transportation companies and volunteer drivers who provide transportationNET for Nevada Medicaid and NCU recipients.
+The NET broker contracts with individual transportation companies and volunteer drivers who provide NET for Nevada Medicaid recipients.
 The NET broker manages, authorizes and coordinates NET services for Medicaid recipients.
-The NET broker also provides various utilization management reports to the DHCFP for Quality Assurance (QA) purposes.
-The NET broker does not perform the transportation services.
-The NET Bbroker may not have an ownership interest in a subcontractor for whom the broker is setting reimbursement rates.
-Additionally, the NET broker provides various utilization management reports to the DHCFP for quality assurance purposes.
+The NET broker may not have an ownership interest in a subcontractor for whom the broker is setting reimbursement rates.